'De Bruyne is Man City's jewel in the crown'

-Manchester City 1-0 Chelsea: 'Kevin De Bruyne is Man City's jewel in the crown'
+Manchester City 1-0 Chelsea: 'Kevin de Bruyne is Man City's jewel in the crown'

 Last updated on .From the section Premier League